Colorado Highways: Routes 80 to 99

 SH 88 starts at the partial cloverleaf interchange that is the Federal Blvd./Colfax Ave. intersection in Denver, then heads due south on Federal for 8mi.
 Along the way, there are interchanges at 6th Ave.
 (US 6) and Hampden Ave.
 (US 285), and it passes through Denver, Sheridan and Littleton.
 At Belleview Ave., SH 88 abruptly turns east, and heads east along that for 6.5mi to I-25 Exit 199.
 Along the way, it goes through Littleton and Englewood and then forms the border between Cherry Hills Village on the north and Greenwood Village on the south from Washington St. clear to I-25.
 East of Broadway Belleview can be described as a suburban expressway, four-lane divided, with a 40mph speed limit and lined with sound walls.

 SH 88 disappears at Exit 199, then reappears again at Exit 197.
 It then heads east along a huge, wide expanse of asphalt known as Arapahoe Road through Centennial.
 Arapahoe Road is six-lane undivided with a 55mph limit most of the way from I-25 east to Parker Road (SH 83).
-SH 88 ends there at Foxfield.
-The intersection there includes of of the triple left turns in the metro, for turning from EB to NB.
-It is an intersection to be avoided during rush hour.
-Eventually a mini-interchange will be built with a direct ramp from EB to NB.
+SH 88 ends there at Foxfield, with an interchange that includes an EB to NB loop ramp.

 The commercial corridor that Arapahoe Road is turning into was one of the major issues leading to the incorporation of Centennial in 2000.
 Greenwood Village wanted to annex it, and that sparked the incorporation effort by area residents.